se-edu/learningresources/contents/scala/Scala.md

 The idea here is that we *partition* a list recursively, sort each part and combine the results together.(See [QuickSort](https://en.wikipedia.org/wiki/Quicksort) for the details of the algorithm)

-The `match` operator is used to do *pattern matching* on the object stored in list.
-Each case expression is tried to see if it will match, and the first match will be executed.

 In this case, `Nil` only matches the object `Nil` (Empty list).
 But `pivot :: tail` matches a non-empty list, and it will destructure the list according to the pattern given.
 In this case, the code will have a variable `pivot` holding the head of the list, and another variable `tail` holding the tail of the list.

-**Pattern matching** also happens in local variable declarations.
+In local variable declarations, tuple matching is used.
 The return value of the call to `tail.partition` is a tuple.
 In this case, the code will have a variable `smaller` holding the first element of the tuple, and another variable `rest` holding the second element of the list.
-**Pattern matching** is the easiest way of fetching the two parts of the tuple.

-# Getting Started
+## Getting Started
 There are mainly two ways to work in Scala.

 1. Using the **INTELLIJ IDE**.
 Refer to the [instructions](https://docs.scala-lang.org/getting-started-intellij-track/getting-started-with-scala-in-intellij.html) for more details.